pazguille/is-near/README.md

 # is-near

-Calculates if the mouse pointer position is near to a given element.
+Calculates if the mouse position is near to a given element.

 ## Installation